sigmasaur/AwSW-it/README.md

 * At line 322, 441, 455, 465, 595, 1062, 1076: Corrected simple dash to em-dash.
 * At line 1064: *PDAs* → *PDA*; see line 3068 of [`chapter1.rpy`](#chapter1rpy).
 * At line 1068: *generators* → *generator*; see lines 347, 371 of [`chapter5evilending.rpy`](#chapter5evilending.rpy).
-* At line 1119: Split in multiple parts to fit fewer lines.
+* At line 1119: Split into multiple parts to fit fewer lines.

 ### [`chapter5trueendings.rpy`](italiantl/chapter5trueendings.rpy)

 * At line 7, 37, 122, 164, 300, 326, 384, 404, 676, 758, 1028, 1120, 1206, 1375, 1543, 1573, 1603, 1638, 1749, 1751, 1774: Corrected simple dash to em-dash.
-* At line 122, 588: Split in multiple parts to fit fewer lines.
+* At line 122, 588: Split into multiple parts to fit fewer lines.
 * At line 314, 404, 788: Corrected uppercase letter to lowercase after colon.
 * At line 460: Rendered *children* as *cubs*.
 * At line 588: *PDAs* → *PDA*; see line 3068 of [`chapter1.rpy`](#chapter1rpy).